Esrum Abbey: Brother Rus

+King Valdemar

-Another story is that Esrum Abbey came into conflict with King Valdemar I, who, in order to complete the construction of Gurre Castle, supposedly forced the monks at Esrum to work as day labourers, much to the disgust of the abbot.
-When Valdemar died at Gurre Castle.
-God condemned him to hunt forever through the fields round about.
+Another story is that Esrum Abbey came into conflict with King Valdemar I, who, in order to complete the construction of Gurre Castle, forced the monks at Esrum to work as construction labourers, much to the abbot's disapproval.
+When Valdemar died in that castle, his soul was condemned to hunt forever through the fields round about.

 Cheese

 The cheese known as Esrum or Esrom is named after this monastery.